venda/datepicker/README.md

 The selected date is held as an object in the format `{ date: '2014-02-03', time: 1200 }`.

-It can be retrieved using the Datepicker API using `Datepicker.getSelectedDateAndTime()`.
+It can be retrieved using the DatePicker API using `DatePicker.getSelectedDateAndTime()`.

 ## <a name='contributors'>Contributors</a>